Call for speakers

 If your session is accepted, we’ll suggest a financial amount to you, based on our understanding of your costs to come to the event.

 Unfortunately, we cannot accept requests for additional financial support after you’ve agreed to that amount.
 And we cannot pay expenses that we have not agreed to pay in advance of the event.

 If you’re travelling from outside the UK, think about any visa requirements for your visit to the UK - you can find useful information at GOV.UK

 We provide standard supplies for sessions - like sticky notes, markers, pens and paper.
 We’ll cover costs or supply directly any additional materials you require to conduct your session - such as printing.
 Just let us know when submitting your session.

 We need to hold information you provide on computer databases for administrative purposes.
 Summary information, which could include contact data, will be published for all session leaders.

-Information about participants will be made available to organisations involved in administering, organising or supporting the event and this may include organisations outside the EC.
+Information about participants will be made available to organisations involved in administering, organising or supporting the event - this may include organisations outside the European Community.

 The organisers are not responsible for the views or opinions expressed by speakers, sponsors or other participants.

 Inclusion of a session in the programme will be at the sole discretion of the conference organisers.
 By agreeing to have your session included in the programme, you agree to participate in the conference and in all pre-conference quality control activities as deemed necessary by the conference organisers.